IsepMartimOliveira/desofs2025_wed_ffs_4/Deliverables/Phase2/Sprint1/Phase2Analysis.md

 The error handling strategy prioritizes **information disclosure prevention** with generic error messages that prevent system architecture exposure, database schema protection through masked SQL exceptions, and consistent error response formats across all endpoints, ensuring secure communication while maintaining system reliability and user experience.

-# Test Planning

-## 1. Password Encryption:

-- **Password Encryption**:
-    - Test that the provided password is properly encrypted.

-- **User Authentication**:
-    - Test the authentication process with valid username and password.
-    - Ensure that the user is authenticated successfully.

-- **Invalid Credentials**:
-    - Test the authentication process with invalid username and/or password.
-    - Ensure that the user is not authenticated and receives appropriate error messages.

- ## 2. Subscription Process

-  #### Functional Tests

-- **Subscription Creation**:

-  - Test creating a new subscription with valid plan name and payment type (monthly/annually)
-   - Verify subscription is created with correct start date, end date, and active status
-   - Ensure user can only have one active subscription at a time

-- **Invalid Subscription Creation**:

-  - Test creating subscription with non-existent plan name
-  - Test creating subscription when user already has an active subscription
-  - Test creating subscription with invalid payment type
-  - Verify appropriate error messages are returned

-- **Subscription Cancellation**:

-  - Test canceling an active subscription with proper version control (If-Match header)
-  - Verify subscription status changes to inactive
-  - Ensure only the subscription owner can cancel their subscription

-- **Plan Change/Migration**:

-  - Test changing subscription plan with valid plan name and version
-  - Verify device limit compatibility when changing plans
-  - Test preventing change to same plan
-  - Ensure proper version control during plan changes

-- **Subscription Renewal**:

-  - Test renewing annual subscription with proper version control
-  - Verify end date is extended by one year
-  - Test preventing renewal of monthly subscriptions
-  - Test renewal authorization (only subscription owner)

-### Security Tests:

-- **Authorization Tests**:

-  - Test that only authenticated users can create subscriptions
-  - Test that users can only access their own subscription details
-  - Verify proper JWT token validation for all subscription endpoints

- - **Parameter Validation**:

-   - Test payment type validation against regex pattern (annually|monthly)
-   - Verify proper validation of version numbers for concurrent access control

-### Error Handling Tests:

-- **Secure Error Messages**:
-  - Verify error responses don't leak sensitive system information
-  - Test that database errors are properly masked
-  - Ensure consistent error message format across endpoints